DataShades/ckanext-collection/README.md

 attributes of its data-service: `model` and `is_scalar`.
 The former sets actual model that collection processes, while the latter controls, how we work with every individual record.
-By default, `ModelCollection` returns every record as a number of columns, but we'll set its value to `True` and receive model instance for every record instead:
+By default, `ModelCollection` returns every record as a number of columns, but we'll set `is_scalar=True` and receive model instance for every record instead:

 ```python
 col = ModelCollection(